JivkoJelev91/BroMeme/README.md

 ---

+## 🎧 Vibe Coding

+This project was built in a flow state with the help of multiple AI tools — what we like to call **Vibe Coding**.
+No overthinking, no endless docs — just creative momentum assisted by intelligent code and design agents.

+- 🧠 **Design** made with natural language → UI mockups and component ideas by ChatGPT
+- 🤖 **Code** co-written with Claude 3.7 and GitHub Copilot in real time
+- ⚡️ AI agents decided file structure, naming, and even animations
+- 🎯 Focused purely on **user experience**, speed, and joy of creation

+> "We didn’t write code.
+We had a conversation with the machine."
+> — The BroMeme Devs

+---

 ## 🚀 Features

-- 🖼️ Meme Template Library: Browse popular, classic, and reaction memes
+- 🖼️ Meme Template Library: Browse popular, classic, reaction, cat, and dog memes
 - ✏️ Editor Tools:
   - Add custom text to memes
   - Draw on images
   - Apply effects
   - Rotate images
-- 📤 Upload your own image
+- 📤 Upload your image
 - 📦 Download as PNG
 - 🔥 Hot Meme Templates section
 - 🌐 Category Tabs for quick discovery